 Office aunties are a common sight in Singapore workplaces.
 These women spend their days engaging in the latest office gossip.
 She'll gladly provide you with the latest juicy tidbits of information about your colleagues and bosses.
 Need dirt on your bosses, colleagues, or CEO?
 She's your man!

 Pray that you won't encounter any of these office snakes whose sole goal is to sabotage your career prospects to advance theirs.
-They may pretend to be your friends at first, to get you to lower your defenses and gain their trust.
-However, they'll soon badmouth you to other colleagues and spread nasty rumors to destroy your reputation.
-Keep your ears peeled for any nasty rumors floating around the office, if you suddenly feel like an outcast with friends at work.
+They may pretend to be your friends at first, to get you to lower your defences and gain their trust.
+However, they'll soon badmouth you to other colleagues and spread nasty rumours to destroy your reputation.
+Keep your ears peeled for any nasty rumours floating around the office, if you suddenly feel like an outcast with friends at work.

 But not all is lost!
 Get concrete proof of their misdeeds before presenting your case to your boss.
 It is likely that you're not the first person the backstabber has hurt.

 The Kancheong Spider is the living personification of the slang word "kiasu".
 You'll find them anxiously running around the office, bugging their colleagues for documents and reports even when their submission deadline is a long, long time away.